YASHWINISEC/19AI307_JAVA/Module-02/DAY-1/README.md

 ![image](https://github.com/user-attachments/assets/8925b0d4-9d2e-4a3a-8538-43562cac4748)

 ## RESULT:
-Thus the java program for calculate cube of a number using static method has been executed successfully.
+Thus the java program for SumOfDigits using static and method has been executed successfully.